Taulaa/The-Salvanian-Conlang/docs/index.md

 2. If a noun ends with a vowel, use the form that starts with a consonant.

-Here is a table for vocabulary with witch I will explain the cases:
+Here is a table for vocabulary with which I will explain the cases:

 ### Verbs: